open-source-labs/Reactime/README.md

   - Improved overall extension reliability and performance

 These updates make Reactime more powerful, reliable, and user-friendly than ever before, setting a new standard for React debugging tools.

-If you would like to read more about previous releases, click <a href="https://github.com/open-source-labs/reactime/releases">here!</a>
 <br>
 <br>